dhrtn1006/Study/Server/SCM/Git/Git_key_생성_및_SSH_연동.md

     ```
     ssh -T git@github.com

+    Are you sure you want to continue connecting (yes/no/[fingerprint])? yes

     # Hi schooldevops!
 You've successfully authenticated, but GitHub does not provide shell access. 문구 출력 시 성공
     ```